 NOTE: If you are looking to use data collected during your stay at our project for a university course or thesis, please refer to our facilitated research program instead.

-When choosing a Research intern, we are ideally looking for a post-graduate, although we are able to accept sufficiently motivated current students in selected project locations.
+When choosing a Research in the Community intern, we are ideally looking for a post-graduate, although we are able to accept sufficiently motivated current students in selected project locations.
 You must clearly have an interest in local communities, animals/wildlife and their conservation.
 Prior research experience is preferable.

 On a personal level, you need to be extremely focussed and dedicated as the research work is often done in challenging environments.
 Compassion coupled with a clear understanding of scientific principles is also needed.